TheAwiteb/domain_changer/README.md

 ```

 ### Extract Domains
-You can extract domains domains from string if any (Just the domain you add it to config)
+You can extract domains from string if any (Just the domain you add it to config)
 ```rust
 use domain_changer::extract_old_domains;
 use domain_changer::types::{Config, Domain};